 Institute for Retired Professionals66 West 12th St., Room 502 (Map)New York, NY 10011 email@example.comPhone: 212.229.5682

-Over time, each member will contribute to the support and maintenance of the IRP community by acting as a study group coordinator, serving on a working committee, or participating in some other way.
+Over time, each member is also expected to contribute to the support and maintenance of the IRP community by acting as a study group leader, serving on a working committee, or giving other significant service.

 New IRP students must attend a newcomers session led by the director, as well as two special new student workshops.

 A student who wishes to withdraw from the IRP must do so in writing before the sixth week of the semester.
-A refund will be issued in the amount of tuition paid less 10% for each elapsed week of the semester.
+A refund will be issued in the amount of tuition paid less 10 percent for each elapsed week of the semester.
 Failure to attend a study group is not equivalent to withdrawing.

 Members in good standing who plan to attend the IRP for only one semester in a school year must obtain a leave of absence, filed by the registration deadline for the semester during which they will be absent.
 The fee is $15.
 Students on leave will still receive regular IRP mailings and may participate in all social events.
 Leave is not granted for more than two consecutive semesters.

 With written permission from the director, members may take a leave of absence for up to one year due to illness or other personal reasons.
 (See Alumni Membership below if you expect to be inactive for more than one year.)

 Members who fail to register in a fall or spring semester and have not obtained a leave of absence will be dropped from the program and must reapply for admission in order to return.